Listen to the River: An Ode to the Columbia River

 While artists have always, liberally and quite blatantly, borrowed from nature; they have also been moved, time and again, to devote their craft to salvage the very landscapes that enriched their imagination.
 River Relations: A Beholder’s Share of the Columbia River, an artistic investigation by a group of creatives from Emily Carr University of Art and Design (ECUAD), is one such venture that delves into the destruction inflicted upon by the ‘damming and development’ of the Columbia River, in the wake of the renegotiation of the Columbia River Treaty.

 Rising in the clear waters of the Columbia Lake in B.C. and surging through glaciated Canadian Rocky Mountains, the Columbia River flows through the Kootenay River—the river’s largest tributary on the Canadian divide of the border.
 It enters the U.S. at the confluence of Pend d’Orielle River in the Washington state, before conclusively disappearing into the Pacific Ocean near Astoria, Oregon.
-Columbia River is a water wonderland, flowing with ferocious abundance, making it the largest river in North America’s Pacific Northeast region, and a sanctuary for the largest salmon runs in the world.
+Columbia River is a water wonderland, flowing with ferocious abundance, making it the largest river in North America’s Pacific Northwest region, and a sanctuary for the largest salmon runs in the world.

 Modern civilization has turned rivers into economic powerhouses, plugging them with gargantuan concrete structures to harness hydroelectric power and divert water for irrigation.
 The Columbia River was subjected to a similar fate, transforming its free-flowing bliss into a curse.
 A violent flooding spell in 1948 that wrecked the Fraser Valley in B.C, Canada, and the town of Vanport in Oregon, U.S. became the impetus for securing a cooperative development between the two countries.
 The talks sought to regulate water flows and to capitalize on the river’s enormous hydroelectric capacity, finally culminating into a formal Columbia River Treaty (CRT) in 1964.
 Canada committed to build three water storage reservoirs in exchange for an upfront payment of $64 million in recompense for extending sixty years of flood control to U.S., in addition to receiving one-half of the estimated hydro-power generation benefits to the U.S, on continual basis.
 Today, CRT is upheld as a successful example of two countries ‘sharing the benefits’ through a collaborative transboundary arrangement.
 Yet, the ramifications the treaty had on the Indigenous peoples and the river’s salmon reserve have become a despicable addendum to the treaty.